Cerceis/Cerceis-lib/README.md

+# Cerceis-Library (known as CLIB).
-# A Quality of life library (Cerceis-Library, known as CLIB).
+A Quality of life library
 - Contains list of quality of life functions that is written in TypeScript and es6.
 - Module
 - Author: Cerceis